alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 and was promptly ignored.
 I have to recognize that I felt something akin to a vindication when I was recently contacted by Amazon to join them in their new Madrid dev center.
-As I tell recruiters,
+Right now I am not interested in a job change
-right now I am not interested in a job change, but it is nice to know that my skills are appreciated.
+(my standard phrase to say to recruiters), but it is nice to know that my skills are appreciated.

 So I started interviewing for several job offers: